murphymv/semEff/cran-comments.md

 FIX

 The buymeacoffee.com link has been fixed.
-The DOI links are https://shortdoi.org/ shortcuts to the original DOIs and are all valid (checked), useful, and have been accepted in previous submissions.
+The DOI links are https://shortdoi.org/ shortcuts to the original DOIs and are all valid (checked) and have been accepted in previous submissions.
 Is it possible to add these to a whitelist?

 NOTE